python/cpython/Doc/library/curses.ascii.rst

 .. function:: isblank(c)

-   Checks for an ASCII whitespace character.
+   Checks for an ASCII whitespace character; space or horizontal tab.

 .. function:: iscntrl(c)

-   Checks for an ASCII control character (in the range 0x00 to 0x1f).
+   Checks for an ASCII control character (in the range 0x00 to 0x1f or 0x7f).

 .. function:: isdigit(c)